erathorn/MCPhyloTree.jl/README.md

 The tree Module for the MCPhylo.jl package.

 This package provides the basic tree functionality for the MCPhylo.jl package.

+It implements basic tree functionalities.

+The documentation can be found [here](https://erathorn.github.io/MCPhyloTree.jl/).